-This Fact Sheet informs you of the significant known and potential risks and benefits of the emergency use of the BinaxNOW COVID-19 Ag 2 Card.
+This Fact Sheet informs you of the significant known and potential risks and benefits of the emergency use of the Clip COVID Rapid Antigen Test.

-This test is authorized for use using direct anterior nasal (nares) swab specimens collected by their healthcare provider from individuals with symptoms of COVID-19 within the first seven days of symptom onset and for individuals with or without symptoms or other epidemiological reasons to suspect COVID-19 when tested twice over three days with at least 24 hours (and no more than 48 hours) between tests.
+The Clip COVID Rapid Antigen Test is authorized for use directly with anterior nasal specimens collected from individuals who are suspected of COVID-19 by their healthcare provider within the first five days of onset of symptoms, or individuals without symptoms or other epidemiological reasons to suspect COVID-19, when tested twice over three days with at least 24 hours and no more than 48 hours between tests.

-All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: Abbott Diagnostics Scarborough, Inc. -BinaxNOW COVID-19 Ag 2 Card.
+All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: Luminostics, Inc. - Clip COVID Rapid Antigen Test.